ravel-net/Faure/README.md

 ## Python 3 Support

-- Faure 1.0 support Python 3!
+- Fauré 1.0 support Python 3!

-- We upgrade Python 2 to Python 3 in Faure.
+- We upgrade Python 2 to Python 3 in Fauré.
 If still want to use the Python 2 version, see [Ravel](https://github.com/ravel-net/ravel).

 ## Notes

-In Faure system, we are not openning all modes provided in Ravel system.
-In the future, we will open all modes related to Mininet in the Faure system.
+In Fauré system, we are not openning all modes provided in Ravel system.
+In the future, we will open all modes related to Mininet in the Fauré system.